Become a Montessori Teacher or Administrator

 - Secondary I – II (ages 12 – 18)

 If you have a Secondary level (high school) diploma, a general equivalency diploma (GED), or the international equivalent, but have not earned a bachelor’s degree from a regionally accredited U.S. college/university or its equivalent, you may be eligible for an Associate credential.
 The Associate credential is available at the Infant & Toddler and Early Childhood levels only.
-AMS strongly encourages holders of the Associate credential to obtain a bachelor’s degree so that they may upgrade to a Full credential: It will open a world of opportunities.
+AMS strongly encourages holders of the Associate credential to obtain a bachelor’s degree so that they may upgrade to a Full credential: A Full credential will open a world of opportunities.

 How Long Will It Take?